 The trip along Highway 1 takes a full day or driving.
-The route along the QL1A (or Highway 1) is incredibly easy to follow and well signposted in either direction.
-This is a great route to choose if you want to get from Hoi An to Quy Nhon quickly and the destination is more important to you than the journey.
-Keep in mind though it will still be a five to eight-hour drive on a highway filled with trucks, bikes and speeding cars.
-The 300km distance and heavy traffic should not be taken lightly, read our article ‘Introduction to Motorbike Rental in Vietnam’ for some pointers.
+However the route along the QL1A (or Highway 1) is incredibly easy to follow and well signposted in either direction.
+Therefore this is a great route to choose if you want to get from Hoi An to Quy Nhon quickly and the destination is more important to you than the journey.
+But keep in mind though it will still be a five to eight-hour drive on a highway filled with trucks, bikes and speeding cars.
+So the 300km distance and heavy traffic should not be taken lightly, read our article ‘Introduction to Motorbike Rental in Vietnam’ for some pointers.

 Hidden Hint: Be sure to have phone data for the route and search for ‘Petrol Stations’ to judge distances between refueling stops.